Timeline for the day of the September 11 attacks: 9:00 p.m.

 9:00: President Bush meets his full National Security Council, followed roughly half an hour later by a meeting with a smaller group of key advisers.
 Bush and his advisers have evidence that Osama bin Laden is behind the attacks.
 Director of Central Intelligence George Tenet says that al-Qaeda and the Taliban in Afghanistan are essentially one and the same.
 Bush says, "Tell the Taliban we're finished with them."

 10:00 p.m.

 10:00: There are reports (later proven incorrect) of many survivors buried in rubble in New York making cell phone calls.
 Only two more survivors will be pulled from the rubble on September 12 and neither of them had made cell phone calls.

 11:00 p.m.

 11:00: After 13 hours, the NYPD, FDNY and PAPD finally dig out Will Jimeno.
 They learn that Port Authority police sergeant John McLoughlin is also trapped.
 The NYPD, FDNY and PAPD will eventually dig him out at 8:00 a.m. the next morning after he has been there for almost a day.

-11:30: Before sleeping, President Bush enters into his journal: "The Pearl Harbor of the 21st century took place today...We think it's Osama bin Laden."
+11:30: Before retiring to bed, President Bush enters into his journal: "The Pearl Harbor of the 21st century took place today...We think it's Osama bin Laden."

+11:50: Footage of Flight 11 impacting the North Tower is aired for the first time.
+On CNN, Wolf Blitzer interrupts a conversation with NYPD Commissioner Raymond Kelly to show Jules Naudet's footage of the impact.